numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 *indexed* using square brackets, which allows the use of Python's slice syntax in the arguments.

-\ **LOGICOPS**: & or \| in NumPy is bitwise AND/OR, while in Matlab &
+\ **LOGICOPS**: & or \| in NumPy is bitwise AND/OR, while in MATLAB &
 and \| are logical AND/OR.
 The difference should be clear to anyone with significant programming experience.
 The two can appear to work the same, but there are important differences.
-If you would have used Matlab's & or \| operators, you should use the NumPy ufuncs logical\_and/logical\_or.
-The notable differences between Matlab's and NumPy's & and \| operators are:
+If you would have used MATLAB's & or \| operators, you should use the NumPy ufuncs logical\_and/logical\_or.
+The notable differences between MATLAB's and NumPy's & and \| operators are:

 -  Non-logical {0,1} inputs: NumPy's output is the bitwise AND of the inputs.
-Matlab treats any non-zero value as 1 and returns the logical AND.
-For example (3 & 4) in NumPy is 0, while in Matlab both 3 and 4 are considered logical true and (3 & 4) returns 1.
+MATLAB treats any non-zero value as 1 and returns the logical AND.
+For example (3 & 4) in NumPy is 0, while in MATLAB both 3 and 4 are considered logical true and (3 & 4) returns 1.

--  Precedence: NumPy's & operator is higher precedence than logical operators like < and >; Matlab's is the reverse.
+-  Precedence: NumPy's & operator is higher precedence than logical operators like < and >; MATLAB's is the reverse.

 If you know you have boolean arguments, you can get away with using NumPy's bitwise operators, but be careful with parentheses, like this: z = (x > 1) & (x < 2).
 The absence of NumPy operator forms of logical\_and and logical\_or is an unfortunate consequence of Python's design.

-**RESHAPE and LINEAR INDEXING**: Matlab always allows multi-dimensional arrays to be accessed using scalar or linear indices, NumPy does not.
+**RESHAPE and LINEAR INDEXING**: MATLAB always allows multi-dimensional arrays to be accessed using scalar or linear indices, NumPy does not.
-Linear indices are common in Matlab programs, e.g. find() on a matrix returns them, whereas NumPy's find behaves differently.
-When converting Matlab code it might be necessary to first reshape a matrix to a linear sequence, perform some indexing operations and then reshape back.
+Linear indices are common in MATLAB programs, e.g. find() on a matrix returns them, whereas NumPy's find behaves differently.
+When converting MATLAB code it might be necessary to first reshape a matrix to a linear sequence, perform some indexing operations and then reshape back.
 As reshape (usually) produces views onto the same storage, it should be possible to do this fairly efficiently.
-Note that the scan order used by reshape in NumPy defaults to the 'C' order, whereas Matlab uses the Fortran order.
+Note that the scan order used by reshape in NumPy defaults to the 'C' order, whereas MATLAB uses the Fortran order.
 If you are simply converting to a linear sequence and back this doesn't matter.
-But if you are converting reshapes from Matlab code which relies on the scan order, then this Matlab code: z = reshape(x,3,4); should become z = x.reshape(3,4,order='F').copy() in NumPy.
+But if you are converting reshapes from MATLAB code which relies on the scan order, then this MATLAB code: z = reshape(x,3,4); should become z = x.reshape(3,4,order='F').copy() in NumPy.